pgrobasillobre/Plot-Tip-Enhanced-FRET/README.md

 </p>

 The simulation models **tip-mediated fluorescence spectra** where a silver tip is positioned near the donor molecule at three locations (A, B, and C).
-The donor and acceptor are placed **2.21 nm** apart, while the tip is located **0.5 nm** away from the nearest donor atom.
+The donor and acceptor are separated by a metal-metal distance of **2.21 nm** (measured between the central Pt and Zn atoms of the phthalocyanines), while the tip is located **0.5 nm** away from the nearest donor atom.

 ![Tip Positions](./_static/tip-positions.png)